artcuddy/project3-enigma/README.md

     To test capital and small H and X were typed in and also other random inputs such as spaces, other letters, words or numbers to ensure error caught and handled appropriately.

     * Player Guess:
     As this will only accept 4 numbers between 1-8, many other combinations of input were tested.
 For example, more or fewer numbers were entered, numbers less than 1 or greater than 8 were entered.
 Random special characters and blank entry were all tested to ensure errors were caught and handled appropriately.
+Error message regarding the different errors are returned to the player.

     * ENIGMA Code Hint:
     The ENIGMA code was printed to the terminal during development to help with testing the code hint generated matched the player's guesses.
 It was checked to ensure numbers in the correct position generated a GREEN hint, numbers in incorrect position generated a YELLOW hint and numbers not in the ENIGMA code at all generated a RED hint.